tclssg/tclssg/README.md

 * `build` — build a static website in `destDir` based on the data in `sourceDir`.
 * `clean` — delete all files in `destDir`.
 * `update` — replace static files and templates in `sourceDir` that have matching ones in the project skeleton with those in the project skeleton.
 This is used to update your website project when Tclssg itself is updated.
 Tclssg will prompt you whether to replace each file.
-* `upload-copy` — copy files to the destination set in the configuration file (`website.conf`).
+* `deploy-copy` — copy files to the destination set in the configuration file (`website.conf`).

 > **NOTE:** This can be used, e.g., if your build machine is your web server or if you have the server's documents directory mounted as a local path.

-* `upload-ftp` — upload files to FTP server set in the configuration file.
+* `deploy-ftp` — deploy files to FTP server set in the configuration file.
 * `open` — open index page in the default browser.

 The default layout of the source directory is